-For updates on our International Project in Cambodia click here for May, here for March, here for February, here for the Memorandum of Understanding and here for the Due Diligence Report.
+For updates on our International Project in Cambodia click here for November 2018 here for May 2018, here for March 2018, here for February 2018, here for the Memorandum of Understanding and here for the Due Diligence Report.

 Telegraph Park Opening

 PP Brian Bamford MC.

 Good afternoon – Distinguished Guests, Ladies and Gentlemen.

 In Particular Ms Jaclyn Symes MLC For Northern Victoria representing the Victorian Government, Mayor of The Shire of Strathbogie Cr Amanda McClaren and fellow Councillors, the CEO of the Shire of Strathbogie Mr Steve Crawcour, Mr Marcus Swinburne Victorian Community Engagement Manager Telstra, Mr John Poland President of the Totally and Permanently Incapacitated Servicemen and Service Women Assoc., President of Euroa Sub Branch of the RSL Mr Phil Munt and members of the RSL, District Governor of Rotary District 9790 Bernie Bott and Mr Rodney Claxton Everlon Bronze.